wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ### getDocument()

 Just gets the docuemnt "as-it-is".
-This means that if you put meta objects in like nested `EMongoModel`s it will get these back in the output.
+This means that if you put meta objects in like nested `\Mongo\Model`s it will get these back in the output.

 ### getRawDocument()